Join us for the 28th Annual Rubithon

 camaraderie of the Marauder’s Bar.

-On Saturday, you can start your morning off with a pastry breakfast in the Springs.
-In the afternoon, there will be educational classes, a
+On Saturday, there will be educational classes, a

 horseshoe tournament and a RC rock crawling competition.
 Back by popular demand, we will be having a wine tasting event to support the Rubicon Trail Foundation before dinner, for an additional fee of $25/person.
-Emily and Jennifer Stayner and crew have an incredible dinner planned, topped off with a raffle sure to impress.
+Emily and Jennifer Stayner and crew have an incredible dinner planned.
+After dinner, Tony Twiddy will be calling a children’s raffle.
+Please make sure to appropriately account for all the children from age 3-12 on your registration.
+On the registration you will find an age and sex breakdown.
+Please take the time to fill this out so we can ensure we have appropriate prizes for all the kids.
+After the children’s raffle we will be holding the main raffle that is sure to impress.

-On Sunday, we will have committee members on Cadillac Hill from 7-2 to help everyone exit expediently.
+On Sunday, the Lake Tahoe Hi-Lo’s will be on Cadillac Hill from 7-2 to help everyone exit expediently.
 Please stay in

 your vehicle and we will stack rocks or set up any winching that may need to be done.
 If you choose to exit later in the